xumi1993/seispy-doc.post/source/usage/ccp.md

   -e min_dep/max_dep/interval
                         Event depth range in km
   -l min_layer/man_layer
-                        layers range as in km, dfaults to 0/800 -o outpath            Out path to Pds ray parameter lib
+                        layers range as in km, defaults to 0/800 -o outpath            Out path to Pds ray parameter lib
 ```

+Here, we provide a ray-parameter file with distance from 30-90 degree and source depth from 0 to 600 km: [psrayp.npz](https://osf.io/utx24/download)

 ### (Optional) A 3D velocity model